nmielnik/notes/cryptos-talk-05-10-2017/README.md

 # <img style="vertical-align: bottom;" src="https://files.coinmarketcap.com/static/img/coins/128x128/ethereum.png" /> Ethereum
+* Ethereum is a public virtual machine running script on a network
+* Allows for creation of smart contracts stored in the public blockchain
+  * Arbitrary code that can execute some task in the future that can't be reversed
+* <!-- .element class="fragment" -->Ether - Used as to pay transaction fees and computation fees with the blockchain

 # <img style="vertical-align: bottom;" src="https://files.coinmarketcap.com/static/img/coins/128x128/ethereum-classic.png" /> Ethereum Classic
+* June 2016 a vulnerability in the code was found and the DAO (Decentralized Autonomous Organization) was hacked and 1/3 of the DAO's Ether was moved somewhere
+* <!-- .element class="fragment" -->No central authority so handling this was hard
+* <!-- .element class="fragment" -->Consensus to make a code change to allow for undoing something like this in the future
+* <!-- .element class="fragment" -->Core group disagreed with this, and rejected the fork.
+That group is still going and their Ether is now known and traded as Ethereum Classic

 # <img style="vertical-align: bottom;" src="https://files.coinmarketcap.com/static/img/coins/128x128/ripple.png" /> Ripple